 At gorjana, we strive to immerse ourselves into the culture of the communities we join.
 In the past, we’ve done this by partnering with local charities and eating at a lot of local restaurants (lol).
 This time, we're partnering with local artists to co-create one-of-a-kind murals.

-Our newest location at Bethesda Row presented a unique opportunity - a blank exterior wall.
-We instantly envisioned a mural, and set out to find a local artist who could make our dream come true.
 We were lucky to meet Kasey O'Boyle Ott, a local artist and teacher at neighboring girls' school Holy Child.

 In the midst of wedding planning and the beginning of a new school year, Kasey made time to work on our massive canvas with the help of some of her students.